What are the responsibilities and job description for the Behavioral Health Coordinator position at NATIVE HEALTH?

 Job Description

-The Behavioral Health (BH) Coordinator is responsible for the development and administrative supervision of a multi-disciplinary mental health and substance abuse care team at their service location.
-The position coordinates all services and activities of the mental health and substance abuse providers and support staff.
-The BH Coordinator also serves as a direct service provider and is responsible for outpatient assessment, diagnostic services, treatment, and referrals for crisis intervention and other referral services.
+The Behavioral Health (BH) Counselor is responsible for the development and administrative supervision of a multi-disciplinary mental health and substance abuse care team at their service location.
+The position coordinates all service and activities of serves as a direct serve provider and is responsible for outpatient assessment, diagnostic services, treatment, and referrals for crisis intervention and other referral services.
 The BH Coordinator maintains a well-functioning balance of direct clinical services and administrative activities.
+The Behavioral Health Coordinator is under the direct supervision of the Behavioral Health Director.

 KEY ACCOUNTABILITIES:

-- Provides direction and oversight to the operation of the assigned service location and staff, in alignment with NATIVE HEALTH’s mission and strategic plan.
+1. Provides direction and oversight to the operation of the assigned service location and staff, in alignment with NATIVE HEALTH's Misson and strategic plan.

-- Coordinates services with other agency Behavioral Health Coordinators and staff.
+2. Coordinates services with another agency Behavioral Health Coordinators and staff.
 Promotes the healthcare home mission in all aspects of service delivery.

 KNOWLEDGE, SKILLS AND ABILITIES:

-The following factors are essential to this position, and to minimally qualify, applicants must provide evidence in their resumes that they possess these required factors:
+The following factors are essential to this position, and in order to minimally qualify, applicants must provide evidence in their resumes that they possess these required factors:

 - Knowledge of principles, techniques and trends in counseling, psychotherapy, clinical case management, and various treatment modalities.